The Junior League of Washington (JLW) makes a difference in the community through financial and volunteer support of literacy-focused programs.

 JLW’s Opportunity Grants of $1,000 or less are awarded to nonprofit organizations demonstrating an unexpected short-term financial need or smaller-denomination financial need related to their respective missions and/or operations.
 Organizations that have received more than $20,000 from JLW in either the current fiscal year (June 1, 2018 – May 31, 2019) or the previous fiscal year (June 1, 2017 – May 31, 2018) are not eligible for Opportunity Grants at this time.
 Please note all funds must be spent within 90 days of the contract award date, and the organization must submit a final report explaining how the funds were used along with proof of purchase.

 Opportunity Grant applications for the 2019-2020 year will be reviewed in three rounds throughout the year.
-Applications for each round must be submitted by 8 p.m.
-ET on the following dates: September 27, 2019; February 14, 2020; and April 3, 2020.
+Applications for the second round must be submitted by 5 p.m.
+ET on April 21, 2020.
 To apply for an Opportunity Grant, please submit your completed application via the online web form.
 Click here for the Opportunity Grant signature page referenced in the application.
 Successful applicants will be notified of their award within six weeks.
 For additional details, please email firstname.lastname@example.org.

 Past recipients of the JLW’s Opportunity Grants include: Suited for Change (2019), Imagination Library of Montgomery County, MD (2019), New Futures (2018 and 2019), New Futures (2018), Together We Bake (2018), Community of Hope (2017 and 2018), MOVEIUS Contemporary Ballet Inc. (2018), DC Diaper Bank (2017), DC Scores (2017 and 2018), People Animals Love (2017), Young Playwrights’ Theater (2017), Bishop John T. Walker School for Boys (2016), So What Else (2016), For Love of Children (2016), 826DC (2013 and 2014), Carpenter’s Shelter (2014), Hope House DC (2013) Jubilee JumpStart (2013 and 2014), and Little Lights Urban Ministries (2013).

 JLW identifies new volunteer placement opportunities from a pool of community organizations requesting JLW volunteers.
 The League reviews volunteer resource applications, conducts site visits, and recommends new community volunteer placements that are consistent with the mission and focus of JLW.
-The trained volunteer application for 2018-2019 will be available in early fall; please check back here for more details.
+The trained volunteer application for 2019-2020 will not be available this year.
 For additional information, please email email@example.com.

 Current JLW community partners who received trained volunteers through the Volunteer Resources application process include A Wider Circle, 826DC, The Literacy Lab, Horton’s Kids, and Community Family Life Services.
 Learn more about where we volunteer here.